uark-backend-class/course-materials/syllabus.md

 # Classroom Policies

 - Drinks in closed containers are allowed in the classroom.
 A breakroom and break time will be provided for meals.
-- Attendance is not mandatory, but we ask that you keep in contact with the instructors in the event of having to miss a class.
+- Attendance is mandatory.
+Please, keep in contact with your instructor in the event of having to miss a class.
 - Computer will be provided for students in class, but you are encouraged to bring your own laptop.
     - The instructors are equipped to help you with Linux/OSX machines.